verny-tran/verny-tran/README.md

 Presently works as an iOS Engineer at CELEBe Korea Co., Ltd. and as a Research Associate at the School of Computer Science and Engineering, International University (VNU-HCMC).
 I conduct research in the fields of computer vision, computer graphics, augmented reality, applied artificial intelligence and on-device machine learning utilizing mobile applications and other Apple-oriented platforms.
 Beside the coding work, I am also a proactive graphic, branding, and motion designer.

-This is the place where I work and opensource cool stuffs.
-You can check out my [LinkedIn](https://www.linkedin.com/in/vernytran) profile for my background and contact info.
+This is where I code and open-source great projects.
+You can check out my [LinkedIn](https://www.linkedin.com/in/vernytran) profile for more information about my backrounds and contact info.

-💬 Ask me about anything, I'm happy to help!
+💬 Ask me about anything, I'm always delighted to assist!
 By the way, you are the [![Hits](https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fgithub.com%2Fverny-tran&count_bg=%23FFA700&title_bg=%23555555&icon=github.svg&icon_color=%23E7E7E7&title=visitor&edge_flat=false)](https://hits.seeyoufarm.com)!
 Thanks for your visit!